Back to California

 Montgomery GI Bill-Selected Reserve

-A federal program providing education benefits to members of the Selected Reserves who meet certain requirements.
+A program that provides education benefits to members of the Selected Reserves who meet certain requirements.

 Nonresident Tuition

-Higher tuition fees charged by public colleges and universities in California for students not considered residents of the state.
+Higher tuition rates charged by public colleges and universities for students who do not live in the state where they attend school.

 Limits and Unknowns